Understanding Halal Mortgages in the U.S.: A Comprehensive Guide for Homebuyers

 Co-ownership: Both the customer and the company buy the home as partners, which is a more equitable arrangement than a debtor-creditor relationship with a conventional mortgage broker.

-Riba-free: The Declining Balance Co-ownership Program offered by Guidance Residential is 100% riba-free.
-It doesn’t involve any interest, aligning with Islamic financial guidelines.
+Riba-free: The Declining Balance Co-ownership Program offered by Guidance Residential is 100% riba-free, aligning with Islamic financial guidelines.

 Risk sharing: Guidance Residential shares the risk with the home buyer in certain instances like natural disasters or eminent domain.
 This is a benefit banks do not offer.